 - Development of academic student support plans

-Waterford School counselors are dedicated to the development and support of the “whole child”.
-Additionally, the Waterford community offers academic support programs, a small student:faculty ratio of 7:1, and a wide range of extra and co-curricular activities such as dance, outdoor and physical education, which also support well-being and happiness for the student body.
+Waterford School counselors are dedicated to the development and support of the whole child.
+Additionally, the Waterford community offers a small student:faculty ratio of 7:1, academic support programs, digital citizenship curriculum, and a wide range of extra and co-curricular activities such as dance, outdoor, physical education, and athletics, which also support well-being and happiness for the student body.